liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 the user may call the routine :c:func:`FARKSPGMRREINIT()` to reinitialize SPGMR without reallocating its memory, as follows:

    .. c:function:: SUBROUTINE FARKSPGMRREINIT(IPRETYPE, IGSTYPE, DELT, IER)

-      :Description:  Re-initializes the Fortran interface to the SPGMR linear solver.
+      Re-initializes the Fortran interface to the SPGMR linear solver.

-      :Arguments: The arguments have the same names and meanings as those of :c:func:`FARKSPGMR()`.
+      **Arguments:**  The arguments have the same names and meanings as those of :c:func:`FARKSPGMR()`.

 However, if MAXL is being changed, then the user should call :c:func:`FARKSPGMR()` instead.